jurgen-kluft/callocator/README.md

 ## Frame Allocator

 This allocator is designed to be used as a per-frame allocator.
 It is useful for allocating temporary memory that is only needed for the duration of a single frame.
-This can be useful for things like rendering, physics, or other systems that need to allocate temporary memory for a single frame and then free it at the end of the frame.
+This can be useful for things like rendering, physics, or other systems that need to allocate temporary memory for a single frame and then free it at at a specific moment in the future.

 ## Linear Allocator